 I was recently asked if you can keep (or do you have to return) a Social Security check for the month someone dies.
-Here is the answer straight from Social Security:
+Take a moment to lock in what you think.
+Then, let’s take a look at the answer straight from Social Security:

 If A Beneficiary Dies